How do you recognize fermented food allergy / sensitivity? Begin with answering the following questions:

-First, you might want to try a low-amine diet to confirm that you are not intolerant to any amines.
+- First, you might want to try a low-amine diet to confirm that you are not intolerant to any amines.
 If not, then your case is most likely much easier to deal with.

-- If you suspect amines being the cause, then you want to determine what amines are triggering your symptoms; histamine, tyramine or others.
+- If you suspect amines being the cause, then you want to determine which amines are triggering your symptoms—histamine, tyramine or others.

-When you have a pretty good idea of possible trigger, treatment of fermented food allergy or intolerance includes avoiding all food triggering an adverse effect.
+- When you have a pretty good idea of possible triggers of symptoms, then treating fermented food allergy or intolerance includes avoiding all food triggering an adverse effect.

-- After avoiding amines for a while, then the same foods can slowly be reintroduced in your diet to confirm the intolearnce of this particular food.
+- After avoiding amines for a while, then the same foods can slowly be reintroduced in your diet to confirm the intolerance of this particular food.
 Otherwise you might end up with a long list of foods to avoid when in reality not all those foods will trigger your allergy symptoms.